 Significant audit risks Work performed 3.
-Significant changes in the Year end testing pension liability due to the LGPS Triennial Valuation (continued) We substantively agreed the total figures submitted to the Fund to the Authority's ledger.
+Significant changes in the pension liability due to the LGPS Triennial Valuation (continued) Year end testing We substantively agreed the total figures submitted to the Fund to the Authority's ledger.
 We also tested the IAS 19 reports produced by the Fund's Actuary to figures disclosed within the Authority's financial statements.
 No discrepancies were noted.
 Review of actuarial assumptions We used KPMG's actuary to review the assumptions used by the Fund's Actuary for the triennial valuation.
 Assumptions used are in line with the other members of the Northamptonshire Pension Fund and within our expectations.
-4. Management override of Why is this a risk? controls Professional standards require us to communicate the fraud risk from management override of controls as significant because management is typically in a unique position to perpetrate fraud because of its ability to manipulate accounting records and prepare fraudulent financial statements by overriding controls that otherwise appear to be operating effectively.
-Although our audit methodology includes the risk of management override as a default significant risk, we have identified that the events surrounding the loss of £10.22m in relation to the NTFC loan and the on-going police investigation are contributory factors in the increased risk, and specifically warrants management override of control as a significant risk to the financial statements.
+4. Management override of controls Why is this a risk?
+Professional standards require us to communicate the fraud risk from management override of controls as significant because management is typically in a unique position to perpetrate fraud because of its ability to manipulate accounting records and prepare fraudulent financial statements by overriding controls that otherwise appear to be operating effectively.
+Although our audit methodology includes the risk of management override as a default significant risk, we have identified that the events surrounding the loss of £10.22 million in relation to the NTFC loan and the on-going police investigation are contributory factors in the increased risk, and specifically warrants management override of control as a significant risk to the financial statements.
 Our work to address this risk We have decreased materiality over the financial statements which resulted in additional testing over the Authority's financial statements.
 We enhanced our use of data analytics techniques over the Authority's transactional data (for example, journals, payroll, and non-pay expenditure) to allow us to gain additional assurance over the balances.
 We carried out additional work on the Authority's related party transactions to ensure disclosures and declarations are robust and complete.
-We applied professional judgement throughout our audit of your financial statements and performed robust procedures, including: - Examining journal entries and other adjustments; - Reviewing accounting estimates; - Evaluating the business purpose for significant unusual transactions; and - Other procedures as necessary.
-There were no significant issues or matters arising from our work in this area that we need to bring to Members' attention.
+We applied professional judgement throughout our audit of your financial statements and performed robust procedures, including: Examining journal entries and other adjustments; Reviewing accounting estimates; - Evaluating the business purpose for significant unusual transactions; and Other procedures as necessary.

+need to bring to Members' attention.